qeesung/gitaly/doc/backpressure.md

 ## Metrics

-There are metrics that provide visibility into how these limits are being applied.
+Metrics are available that provide visibility into how these limits are being applied.
 See the [GitLab Documentation](https://docs.gitlab.com/ee/administration/gitaly/#monitor-gitaly-and-gitaly-cluster) for details.